Gunman who blamed NFL for hiding brain injury dangers had CTE, medical examiner confirms

-NEW YORK — (AP) — The former high school football player who killed four people inside a Manhattan office tower that houses the headquarters of the NFL, and who blamed the league for hiding the dangers of brain injuries, was suffering from the degenerative brain disease CTE, New York's medical examiner said Friday.
+NEW YORK — (AP) — The former high school football player who killed four people inside a Manhattan office tower that houses the headquarters of the NFL, and who blamed the league for hiding the dangers of brain injuries, was suffering from the degenerative brain disease CTE, a city medical examiner said Friday.

-Shane Tamura, 27, had “unambiguous diagnostic evidence” of low-stage chronic traumatic encephalopathy, commonly known as CTE, according to the New York City medical examiner.
+Shane Tamura, 27, had "unambiguous diagnostic evidence" of low-stage chronic traumatic encephalopathy, commonly known as CTE, according to a report from the New York City medical examiner.

-Tamura, a Las Vegas casino worker, shot himself in the chest after spraying bullets into the Manhattan office building on July 28, killing four people, including a police officer, a security guard and two people who worked at companies in the building.
+Tamura, a Las Vegas casino worker, shot himself in the chest after a July 28 mass shooting that killed a police officer, a security guard and two others who worked inside the building.

-He had traveled across the country intending to target the NFL office, officials said, but took the wrong elevator.
+He had intended to target the NFL office, officials said, but took the wrong elevator.
+One league employee was wounded in the building's lobby but survived.

-Among the dead were a police officer, a security guard and two people who worked at companies in the building.
-An NFL employee was badly wounded but survived.

-In a three-page note found in his wallet, Tamura said he had chronic traumatic encephalopathy — diagnosable only after death — and implored those who found him: "Study my brain."
+In a three-page note found in his wallet, Tamura said he believed he had CTE — diagnosable only after death — and implored those who found him: "Study my brain."

 Among his grievances against the NFL was a claim that the league put its profits ahead of player safety by concealing the harm CTE, and football, can cause.

+Tamura didn’t play professional football but played during his high school years in Southern California, where he grew up.

-“There is no justification for the horrific and senseless acts that took place,” an NFL spokesperson said in response to the findings.
+“There is no justification for the horrific and senseless acts that took place,” the NFL said in a statement.
 "As the medical examiner notes ‘the science around this condition continues to evolve, and the physical and mental manifestations of CTE remain under study.’”

 The disease affects regions of the brain involved with regulating behavior and emotions.
 It has been linked to concussions and other head trauma associated with contact sports, with evidence of the disease found in both professional and high school athletes.